What is Bitcoin?

 The future of Bitcoin?

 Once all the bitcoins are put into circulation we still need new blocks to continue to be generated.
 Keep in mind transactions are mostly secured by miners who are rewarded with new coins when they dedicate their power to the network by solving blocks.
-To account for this, miners will begin to be rewarded with transaction fees.
-This presumably would lead to slightly higher transaction fees, but may possibly allow for faster transaction speeds.
-This issue will probably be looked at more seriously once we get closer to creating all the bitcoins.
+This means that when the block reward reaches 0 miners will only get rewarded with transaction fees.
+This presumably would lead to slightly higher transaction fees, but it's not expected to cause any serious problems.

 For more information on Bitcoin you can visit the following websites: